-According to the Australian Institute of Health and Welfare (AIHW), about 940,000 or 3.8% of the population, suffers from osteoporosis.
+According to the Australian Bureau of Statistics, about 924,000 or 3.8% of the population, suffers from osteoporosis.

 Bones are living tissues that tend to break down and be replaced over time.
 Osteoporosis occurs when the new bone does not keep up with what is lost.

 Osteoporosis is a silent disease that causes bones to become weak.
 It is common in older women over the age of 75.
 Its effect can lead to serious health risks and complications.
 People who have this condition often do not recover well after a fall injury.

 The good news is that there are ways to prevent bone loss and boost bone health.